museums in berlin

 Gemäldegalerie

-The Gemäldegalerie is home to an outstanding collection of European paintings from the 13th to 18th centuries.
-Here, you can admire masterpieces by renowned artists such as Rembrandt, Botticelli, and Vermeer.
-There are over 1,400 artworks housed in 18 rooms that span over two kilometres.
-Make this one a visual experience for the senses.
+The Gemäldegalerie, part of the Kulturforum, houses an outstanding collection of European paintings from the 13th century all the way to the 18th century.
+Here, you can admire masterpieces by renowned artists such as Rembrandt, Botticelli and Vermeer.
+Over 1,400 artworks are housed in 18 rooms that span over two kilometres, making this a visual experience for the senses.

 Charlottenburg Palace